SAP-archive/teched2020-DT266/exercises/Chapter6/Markdown.md

 The link behind "Task" allows you to navigate to the generated task.

-The link behind Business Process allows you to navigate to the origin of the linked requirement.
+The link behind "Business Process" allows you to navigate to the origin of the linked requirement.